SougataMukherjee/interview-kit/theory/js-ts.md

 ```
 **Q49:Callback Function**

-Function passed into another function to run after a task completes.
+Function passed into another function as a parameter to run after a task completes.
 ```js
 //exp 1
 setTimeout(()=>console.log("Arrow function"),1000);